-a.
+7. Central heating a.
 Is there a central heating system in your property?
-(Note: a partial centrating system is one which does not heat all the main rooms of the proper the main living room, the bedroom(s), the hall and the bathroom).
-If you have answered yes / partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air). gas-fire If you have answered yes, please answer the three questions below: b.
-When was your central heating system or partial central heating systemstalled? c.
-Do you have a maintenance contract for the central heating system?
-If you have answered yes, please give details of the company with which have a maintenance contract: d.
-When was your maintenance agreement last renewed? ntral Yes / No / rty - Partial (Examples: gas-fired, solid fuel, electric storage heating, gas warm air). gas-fire If you have answered yes, please answer the three questions below: b.
-When was your central heating system or partial central heating sysinstalled? c.
-Do you have a maintenance contract for the central heating system?
-If you have answered yes, please give details of the company with which have a maintenance contract: b.
-When was your central heating system or partial central heating sysinstalled? c.
-Do you have a maintenance contract for the central heating system?
-If you have answered yes, please give details of the company with which have a maintenance contract: b.
-When was your central heating system or partial central heating sysinstalled? c.
-Do you have a maintenance contract for the central heating system?
-If you have answered yes, please give details of the company with which have a maintenance contract: c.
-Do you have a maintenance contract for the central heating system?
-If you have answered yes, please give details of the company with which have a maintenance contract: If you have answered yes, please give details of the company with which have a maintenance contract: tem have a maintenance contract: Yes / No d When was your maintenance sareament last renewed? you d.
+(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
+Yes / No / Partial If you have answered yes / partial - what kind of central heating is there?
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air). gas-fired If you have answered yes, please answer the three questions below: b.
+When was your central heating system or partial central heating system installed? new boiler in 2017 c.
+Do you have a maintenance contract for the central heating system? ¥es / No If you have answered yes, please give details of the company with which you have a maintenance contract: d.
 When was your maintenance agreement last renewed?
 (Please provide the month and year).
-8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less t 10 years old? han Yes / No 9.
+8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
+Yes / No 9.
 Issues that may have affected your property a.
-Has there been any storm, flood, fire or other structural damage to y property while you have owned it? our Yes / No If you have answered yes, is the damage the subject of any outstand insurance claim? ding Yes / No b.
+Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
+Yes / No If you have answered yes, is the damage the subject of any outstanding insurance claim?
+Yes / No b.
 Are you aware of the existence of asbestos in your property?
-Yos / No If you have answered yes, please give details:
+Yes / No If you have answered yes, please give details: